Jiayunvv/Jiayunvv.github.io/_pages/about.md

 ***Hello, and welcome to my academic page!***

-I'm currently a 1st-year Ph.D. student from the University of Twente.
+I'm currently a 1st-year Ph.D. student at the University of Twente.

 In my spare time, I'm an avid reader and a passionate traveler.
 My favorite book is "Gone with the Wind" because I admire Scarlett's energy and her unyielding spirit.